- Day One

 Parallel: Understanding the mind after stroke - How thinking and emotions shape daily life after stroke

-Neuropsychologist, Greece
+Neuropsychologist, Democritus University of Thrace, Greece

-Neuropsychologist, Greece
+Neurologist, Greece

 12:45 - 14:30